 The application process

 In order to be indexed, a journal usually applies to the selected database, providing relevant documents and evidence.
 Each index will have different criteria, but they will generally check that the journal meets basic scholarly publishing standards.
-These may include checking that the journal has a clear scope, provides information on peer review, copyright and ethics, has a clear editorial board page with names and titles, issues Digital Object Identifiers (DOIs) and publishes article-level metadata.
+These may include checking that the journal has a clear scope, provides information on peer review, copyright and ethics, has a clear editorial board page with names and titles, issues Digital Object Identifiers (DOIs), has a clear copyright policy for articles, and publishes article-level metadata.
 It is free to apply for indexing, but there may be costs associated with complying with the index criteria, such as the generation of XML files.

 If the journal meets all the criteria, it will be indexed and become available to the users of that database.
 If the journal does not meet the criteria required for indexing, changes may need to be introduced to make sure that it becomes eligible.
 Journals that are rejected can typically reapply for inclusion at different time intervals, depending on the rules of each individual index.